mit-han-lab/gan-compression/README.md

 #### Cityscapes Dataset

 For the Cityscapes dataset, we cannot provide it due to license issue.
 Please download the dataset from https://cityscapes-dataset.com and use the script `datasets/prepare_cityscapes_dataset.py` to preprocess it.
-You need download `gtFine_trainvaltest.zip` and `leftImg8bit_trainvaltest.zip` and unzip them in the same folder.
+You need to download `gtFine_trainvaltest.zip` and `leftImg8bit_trainvaltest.zip` and unzip them in the same folder.
 For example, you may put `gtFine` and `leftImg8bit` in `database/cityscapes-origin`.
 You could prepare the dataset with the following command:

 ```shell
 python datasets/prepare_cityscapes_dataset.py \